Khushang49/Docker/Docker Image/DockeFile_Images.md

-In Docker file method you will create image from Scratch and will use some parameteres.
+In Docker file method you will create image from Scratch and will use some parameteres. **Whenever you add parameter it will create Layer in that image.
+**
 Mentioning all parameters.

  | Dockerfile     | Instruction	Explanation      |